mapokapo/bitdraw/README.md

 Also included are some convenient classes that will make some parts of your app easier to maintain (e.g. Vector manipulation, Hex/RGB color conversion, etc.).

 > Note: Although this library is published on npm, it is still in the pre-release stage.
-Expected bugs and unexpected behavior, as well as breaking changes.
+Feel free to use it, but expect bugs and unexpected behavior, as well as breaking changes.

 ### Built With
 This project was made and built with [Typescript](https://www.typescriptlang.org/), and is made for use in a [Typescript environment](https://webpack.js.org/guides/typescript/), although it is not required.